DarkWiiPlayer/multitone/readme.md

 	require'multitone'.generate(print, {20, 10, 10}, {200, 100, 100}, {80, 100, 200})

 Exposes a single function that takes an output function followed by an arbitrary number of RGB colors represented by 3-tuples (Sequences of length 3).
 Colour values are interpreted in 0...255 and are clamped to that range.
+Any table of size 0 is treated as an options table.
+So far the only recognized option is 'id', for the ID of the filter.

 License: [The Unlicense](license.md)